This is Segal’s Law.

-It has been postulated, and in my experience proven very true, that it takes ten years of doing something before any kind of success or mastery is to be attained.
-A person studying for a black belt in karate will study that long before they attain that vaunted level of skill.
-Microsoft went public as a company in 1986 and it grew through the nineties, but not until the later half of that decade did Microsoft really become a household name.
+It has been postulated that it takes ten years of doing something before any kind of success or mastery is to be attained.
+A person will study karate for ten years before he attains the much-vaunted black belt.
+Microsoft went public as a company in 1986, but not until the later half of the 90s did Microsoft become a household name.

 It takes time and patience and persistence — and more than a little perspiration — to achieve a goal.

 What many find the most difficult, though, is finding just that one thing to do.

 Some of the greats found their passion early: Tiger Woods, Ludwig Von Beethoven, Wolfgang Amadeus Mozart,and others like them began studying their crafts while exceptionally young.